DISCLAIMER: BELOW ARE REPRESENTATIVE SETTLEMENTS AND VERDICTS. PLEASE NOTE THAT EVERY CASE IS DIFFERENT.

 Below is a list of some of the largest/biggest personal injury verdicts and settlements in Virginia.
 Keep in mind that every case is different.
 Simply because you see a case on this list that sounds similar to your case does not mean you will obtain a similar verdict or settlement.

-MULTI-MILLION DOLLAR VIRGINIA JURY VERDICTS AND SETTLEMENTS
+JUST A FEW OF OUR MULTI-MILLION DOLLAR VIRGINIA JURY VERDICTS AND SETTLEMENTS

 - Record-Setting VA Verdict (year 2000) - $60 million verdict ($46 million jury verdict; $60 million with interest) for traumatic brain injury in train derailment accident